- Choose the Editor: Start by selecting your preferred editor – Gutenberg Block Editor, Classic Editor, or a page builder like Divi or others.

 To modify or add any content, you can click on the text and start typing.

-And to stylize it, you can select the different settings in the style tab in the sidebar.
+And to stylize it, you can select the different settings in the sidebar style tab.

 Watch this video to learn more about Elementor and what you can do with this powerful page builder…

-Divi is another very popular WordPress builder with a community of over 700,000+ users.
+Divi is another super popular WordPress builder with a community of over 700,000+ users.
 It’s a page builder with endless customization options, advanced features, and hundreds of beautiful pre-built layouts.